 A board may direct the community education council, required according to section 124D.19, subdivision 2, to perform the functions of the Advisory Council for Early Childhood Family Education.

 A school board must employ necessary licensed teachers for its early childhood family education programs.
 The Board of Teaching, at its discretion, may grant an applicant a variance under this subdivision, consistent with sections 122A.09, subdivision 10, and 122A.25, and Board of Teaching rules.

 The department must provide assistance to districts with programs described in this section.
 The department must establish guidelines that list barriers to learning and development affecting children served by early childhood family education programs.

-Districts receiving early childhood family education revenue under section 124D.135 must submit annual program data to the department by July 15 in the form and manner prescribed by the commissioner.
+Districts receiving early childhood family education revenue under section 124D.135 must submit annual program data, including data that demonstrates the program response to the community needs assessment, to the department by July 15 in the form and manner prescribed by the commissioner.

 A program provided by a board must be supervised by a licensed early childhood teacher or a licensed parent educator.